 Sofie Bates is a science journalist, photographer and videographer who is fascinated by Earth's critters, robots, other worlds, and how humans work.

-She is a recent graduate of the Science Communication master's program at UCSC and is now interning at Science News.
+She graduated from the Science Communication master's program at UCSC in 2019 and is now interning at NASA's Goddard Space Flight Center.

 Sofie is based in Washington, DC.

 When I was eleven, I convinced my classmates that dragons were real.
 I’d watched a film about dragons—complete with dissection of a computer-generated “dragon”—and felt compelled to share such groundbreaking science with my classmates.
 As I presented my findings to my classmates, they bounced in their plastic chairs, hands raised high with questions.
 My teacher intervened, explaining that dragons didn’t exist—but “mockumentaries” did.